sncf-connect-tech/xcanalyzer/README.md

 The goals to reach:

-- find variant groups
+- list files by target, of 2 other types (not source neither resource files):

-- list files, by target, of 2 other types (not source neither resource files)
+        - frameworks

 - find files not used in project
 - find files used in several targets